-For information regarding the J2EE Business View portlet, see "About the J2EE Business View portlet" on page 96.
+For information regarding the J2EE Business View portlet, see About the J2EE Business View portlet.

 About the J2EE Load Balancing portlet

 The J2EE Load Balancing portlet displays the J2EE load balancing in a selected instance or in all instances in the selected Tier.
 This view easily identifies the programs consuming the most resources.